amikkelsendk/terraform/README.md

 # terraform scripts and code

-Mostly used for deploying ESXi on vSphere.
+Mostly used for deploying VMs and configuring VMware infrastructure